ReactiveBayes/Rocket.jl/docs/src/index.md

-# Rx.jl Documentation
+# Rocket.jl Documentation

-Welcome to the documentation for Rx.jl.
+Welcome to the documentation for Rocket.jl.

 This documentation is an adaptation of the [RxJS library documentation](https://rxjs.dev).